leverh/react-bookhub-app/README.md

 By adhering to these version control practices, I was able to maintain a clean, organized, and efficient development workflow.
 It ensured that **BookHub** evolved in a structured manner, with each change meticulously documented and reviewed.

+## Agile Methodology in Project Development

+For the development of the BookHub application, I used the Agile methodology.

+#### Key Agile Practices Adopted:

+1. **User Stories:** Every feature was defined in terms of user stories, focusing on the end user's perspective and needs.
+2. **Iterative Development:** The project was developed in iterations, with each cycle focusing on a set of user stories.
+3. **Interactive Board Management:** I used Trello as my project management tool, enabling me to visualize tasks, track progress, and manage priorities in an interactive manner.

+My Agile approach facilitated rapid adjustments to changes and ensured that the user was always at the center of my development efforts.
+Here is the [Trello board](https://trello.com/b/RiuBrAFr/bookhub).

 ## Deployment Process

 ### Front-End